All Episodes

 That was a beautiful softball you just threw me.

-I mean, that is so outrageous, not even funny.
+I mean, that is so outrageous.

 I'm just trying to understand how do you campaign against going against one family and one guy?

-I I I know you're not, but think about what you just asked me.
+I know you're not, but think about what you just asked me.

 How ridiculous is that, right?

-Before Alvin Bragg is the prosecutor, before he has has his hands on evidence, before he has subpoena power, he's a citizen running for an office.
+Before Alvin Bragg is the prosecutor, before he has his hands on evidence, before he has subpoena power, he's a citizen running for an office.

-That's on an interview he did.
+That's on an interview he did, okay?

 How do you know that before you become the prosecutor?